Hednesford Town F.C.: Ground

 The club originally played at a ground behind the Anglesey Hotel, which became known as 'the Tins' due to the metal sheeting that was erected around the ground.
 In 1904 they moved to the Cross Keys ground after a local councillor agreed to pay off the club's £40 debt if they moved away from the Tins.
 The first match at the new stadium drew a crowd of 900 to see Hednesford beat Stafford 3–1.
 A large wooden stand was erected on one side of the pitch and banking on the other.
 The banking was replaced by a pitch-length stand in the 1950s and floodlights were installed in 1953, with over 7,000 attending the inauguration match in which local rivals Wolves defeated West Brom 4–2.

 By the 1990s the capacity of Cross Keys had been reduced to around 4,000.
 The final match at the ground saw Hednesford beat Leek Town to secure the Southern League title and promotion to the Football Conference in front of 2,776 spectators.
 The club then moved to Keys Park, which was built at a cost of £1.3m.
 The ground initially had a capacity of 3,500, but was expanded during the 1997–98 season and now has a capacity of 6,039, of which 1,011 is seated and 5,335 covered.
-The record attendance at Keys Park was set when 4,701 spectators attended the Northern Premier League Division One West play-off final match against Congleton Town on 3 May 2025.
+The record attendance at Keys Park was set when 4,784 spectators attended the Northern Premier League Premier Division match against FC United of Manchester on 27 December 2025.